 For smaller businesses, all you need to do is put in place a checking mechanism, like using Mystery Shoppers, or testing mechanism to ensure that employees are on their toes.
 Upon simple audit, you will need to give proper feedback and ensure that the team understands why the systems are in place and that it is important to the company and its clients.

-I cover these in detail accompanied with real examples and how to develop awesome systems in your business.
+I cover these in detail accompanied by real examples and how to develop awesome systems in your business.
 Click here to find out more.